-Applicants will upload official transcripts or academic records (name of school must appear on transcript) for the initial review of their application.
+Applicants will upload official transcripts or academic records (the name of the school must appear on the transcript) for the initial review of their application.
 For those that accept the offer of admission, they will be required to provide official transcripts or academic records to the department.
 These records must be issued directly by the institution, bearing the original stamp or raised embossed seal of the issuing institution, and the signature, stamped or signed, of the appropriate authorizing official; this will usually be the Registrar at U.S. colleges or universities.

 Can I have more than three letters?

 If you have more than 3 letters, there is no guarantee that more than 3 will be read.
 More is not better.
 Three letters of recommendation from faculty are preferred.